zhy2002/neutron/readme.md

 - calculate state diff
 - versioned domain and profile
 - migrate from GWT to Kotlin
-- hierarchical di
-  - define an expression language which allows a node to ask its parent for objects meeting certain criteria
-  - notification will NOT be provided when the injected instance is changed
 - property DSL to replace yaml.

 Design